official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-1-2.md

 *  The objective of the policy.
 Mr Jones Parry’s recent talks in Washington had identified “Saddam and weapons of mass destruction as the main issues …

-[^93] Note (handwritten) Sawers to Prime Minister, [undated], ‘Iraq: NFZ’.
+[^93]: Note (handwritten) Sawers to Prime Minister, [undated], ‘Iraq: NFZ’.
-[^94] JIC Assessment, 9 February 2001, ‘Long Range Ballistic Missile Threat’.
+[^94]: JIC Assessment, 9 February 2001, ‘Long Range Ballistic Missile Threat’.
-[^95] Letter Sawers to Jones Parry, 8 February 2001, ‘Iraq: UK/US Talks’.
+[^95]: Letter Sawers to Jones Parry, 8 February 2001, ‘Iraq: UK/US Talks’.

 222

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

 Containing the threat against Iraq’s neighbours, seen from here, should be at least as important as the WMD factor.
 That was the original casus belli …”